ravimalde/ufc_fight_predictor/README.md

 <a name="developing_application"></a>
 ### Developing Application

 To create the application I used a realtively new framework called [Streamlit](www.streamlit.com).
 This tool allows for the creation of interactive machine learning applications in an extremely pythonic way.
 I designed the application to allow the user to choose from any two fighters in the organisation and predict who the winner will be while displaying what the confidence is in that outcome occuring.
-It also presents all of the fighter statistics in matplotlib plots so that the user can easily see a visual representation of how the fighter's compare.
+It also presents all of the fighter statistics in matplotlib visualisations so that the user can easily see a visual representation of how the fighter's compare.

 <a name="deploying_application"></a>
 ### Deploying Application